maxtance/tp/docs/DeveloperGuide.md

 <ol start="3">
 <li>Test case: <code>addStudent nm/John Doe id/928C class/1A pn/Bob Doe hp/98765432 e/bobdoe@gmail.com exam/CA1 50</code></li>
-   * Expected: A new student record with the provided details is added to the list.
+   <ul><li>Expected: A new student record with the provided details is added to the list.
 Details of the student record are shown in the status message.
-This test case includes parents' details as well.
+This test case includes parents' details as well.</li></ul>

 <li>Test case: <code>addStudent nm/Jonathan Lim id/abc2 class/2A</code></li>
-   * Expected: The command entered by the user is highlighted red.
-The status message shows an error: "Id should only contain 3 digits and 1 character". "abc2" is an invalid value for the ID as Class-ify only accepts the last 3 numbers and last letter of a student's ID.
+   <ul><li>Expected: The command entered by the user is highlighted red.
+The status message shows an error: "Id should only contain 3 digits and 1 character". "abc2" is an invalid value for the ID as Class-ify only accepts the last 3 numbers and last letter of a student's ID.</li></ul>
 </ol>

 ### 7.3 Editing a student record